 Microbiome research is among the most exciting and promising areas of science today due to many technological advances, particular in high throughput DNA and RNA sequencing, that allow us to determine in complex environments which microbes are present and their metabolism.
 A prominent component of our research is using genomic and computational methods to understand the ecology and evolution of gut and forest soil microbiomes.
 Our laboratory is set up for standard molecular biology and microbial physiology research and contains specialized equipment for isolating and culturing anaerobic bacteria.
 The research we do has led to the discovery of new bacterial species and metabolic processes that have have far ranging impacts from developing probiotics to understanding climate change.
-Our research is currently funded by the National Science Foundation, Department of Energy, United States Department of Agriculture, and the Morris Animal Foundation.
+Our research is currently funded by the National Science Foundation, Department of Energy, and the United States Department of Agriculture.
 Below are overviews of some of our current funded project areas.

 Global warming and forest soil microbiomes

 Human activities are having a major impact on the global balance of exchange between carbon reservoirs.
 Three quarters of the carbon in terrestrial ecosystems is found as organic matter in soils, most of which is derived from plant litter.
 Our ability to understand carbon cycling by microbial communities is being transformed by rapid advances in DNA sequencing technology.
 We are developing new bioinformatic approaches for understanding microbial communities and their evolution.
 Our research involves field research in three experimental warming plots at the Harvard Forest, the oldest of which was established in 1991.
 This project involves collaboration with Prof. Kristen DeAngelis (UMass - Microbiology), Prof. Serita Frey (UNH), Dr. Linda van Diepen (UNH) and Dr. Jerry Melillo (MBL).

 Increasing rates of plant decomposition using C. phytofermentans (Cphy) and microbial consortia